 Can Moles, Cysts or Growths be Removed from the Edge of the Eyelid or if they are even Touching the Eyeball?

 Removal of moles, growths, cysts, or skin tags on the edge of the eyelid requires an expert.
 Dr. Chandler is renowned for precise mole removals, especially along the edge of the eyelids or even touching the eyeball or other delicate structures.
 If you have mole near your eye you want to be sure your surgeon is highly trained and a top expert for such a specific condition.
 Please look at Dr. Chandler’s Before and After Plastic Surgery gallery for many examples of various eyelid growth removals (upper eyelid, lower eyelid, outer corner of the eye, along the edge of the eyelid / eyelid margin) Before and After Photos of Eyelid Mole Removal

-Dr Chandler provides treatment for mole removal, facial skin tags, cysts, keratoses, xanthelasmas, milia, nevus/nevi or face growths for patients located in Philadelphia PA, Jenkintown, Abington, Main Line, Lower Merion Township, Radnor Township, Gladwyne, Villanova, PA, or South Jersey, Cherry Hill and Moorestown, NJ at Chandler Cosmetic Surgery.
+Dr Chandler provides treatment for mole removal, face and neck skin tags, cyst/cysts, keratoses, xanthelasmas, milia, nevus/nevi, lipoma or face growths for patients located in Philadelphia PA, Jenkintown, Abington, Main Line, Lower Merion Township, Radnor Township, Gladwyne, Villanova, PA, or South Jersey, Cherry Hill and Moorestown, NJ at Chandler Cosmetic Surgery.
 Fill out our Contact Form or call our Moorestown NJ office in South New Jersey, NJ or call our Jenkintown PA office in the Philadelphia area to schedule your mole removal / facial growth consultation today.